Ren (South Korean singer): 2012–2022: NU'EST

 Ren debuted as a sub-vocalist of NU'EST in 2012.
 Within a month of debuting, he modelled for Park Yoon-so during the Fall/Winter Seoul Fashion Week, and his androgynous styling drew attention for breaking gender norms.

-In 2013, Ren appeared Jeon Woo-chi in a minor role.
+In 2013, Ren appeared in Jeon Woo-chi in a minor role.
 In 2015, he starred in the main role of Japanese film Their Distance alongside NU'EST members.
 In 2016, Ren appeared in the NAVER TV web-series I'm Not a Girl Anymore in a guest role.

 In 2017, alongside bandmates JR, Baekho and Minhyun, Ren competed on Produce 101 Season 2 under his birth name for a chance to debut in project group Wanna One.
 He was eliminated in the finale with a final rank of #20.
 Following the show's conclusion, he and the remaining NU'EST members promoted as the sub-group NU'EST W from 2017 to 2018.
 During the group's activity, he wrote the lyrics for his solo songs, "Paradise" and "You & I." At the same time, Ren became a fixed panellist on the talk show Learning the Hard Way.
 He was also cast in a starring role on the drama Four Sons, but the show's production was briefly suspended in 2018 with only four of sixteen episodes filmed.

 In 2018, Ren became a regular cast member on The Kkondae Live.
 In 2019, he became a regular cast member on Hogu Chart.

 From 2020 to 2021, Ren hosted the radio show "To.Night" on Naver NOW with bandmate Aron.

 Ren began his musical theatre career in 2020, starring in the lead role of Everybody's Talking About Jamie as Jamie, a schoolboy aspiring to be a drag queen.
-Following on exceptional reception and praise for his 'overflowing talent' and 'unrivalled stage presence' in his debut work that 'heralded the birth of a new musical star', Ren was cast the next year in rock musical Hedwig and the Angry Inch as titular genderqueer singer Hedwig.
+Following on exceptional reception and praise for his 'overflowing talent' and 'unrivalled stage presence' in his debut work that 'heralded the birth of a new musical star', Ren was cast in the next year in rock musical Hedwig and the Angry Inch as titular genderqueer singer Hedwig.
 He remains the only active idol to have been cast as Hedwig over all Korean renditions of the musical, and have spoken on his 'raw yet youthful' charm in his approach to the character.
 Ren has been critically acclaimed for these two characters, and has been lauded as the one 'at the forefront of third-generation idol musicals', with emphasis on his choices to portray unconventional and high-skill level roles.

 NU'EST's exclusive contract with Pledis Entertainment expired on March 14, 2022, and Ren (alongside members Aron and JR) left the agency, therefore concluding their 10-year career as a group.